 *Drawing is not required...if you or your child prefers to write and/or take photos that is also an option for keeping a nature journal.

 $7 per family.
-If you register for the semester, which is 5 classes, I offer a discounted rate of $28 per family.
+If you register for the fall or spring semester, which each include 5 classes, I offer a discounted rate of $28 per family.

 Materials You Will Need:

 Fall 2021 Veterans Oasis and Desert Breeze Park - we will rotate locations - exact meeting location will be sent in the reminder email.